 - Try this line: “Non, madam” and walk away.

 Guided Tours in Paris: A cruise down the Seine is always. a good idea!
 Or the popular self-guided tour to the Opera Garnier.
-A timed-entrance ticket to the Louvre is a great way to maximize your Paris time.
+A timed entrance ticket to the Louvre is a great way to maximize your Paris time.
 And how about an evening at the Moulin Rouge?

-4. Paris Scams | Cup and Ball Trick
+4. Paris Tourist Scams: The Cup and Ball Trick

 Strolling the bridges in Paris is part of the magic but, stay aware.